MrPowers/mack/README.md

 "average_file_size_in_bites": 660}`

-## Is Composite Key
+## Is Composite Key Candidate

-The `is_composite_key` function returns a boolean that indicates whether a set of columns are unique or not.
+The `is_composite_key_candidate` function returns a boolean that indicates whether a set of columns are unique and could form a composite key or not.

 Suppose you have the following Delta Table: